cwarren/jsdungeon/game_design/stats_and_combat.md

 Beyond the mechanical effects, the stats convey to the player a sense of what their character is like.

 Skills are separate from stats, but impacted by them.

+stat names & descriptions:
+body power - strength - the raw force your body can create; impacts speed, damage driven by your muscles, how much you can carry, etc. body control - dexterity - precision in using your body, and also your reaction speed; impacts speed, ability to hit things, careful work, etc. body resistance - fortitude - your resistance to damage and other bodily degradation; impacts your health, stamina, and resistance to damage and other physical effects body recovery - recovery - how well and how quickly you deal with damage to your body and other impairments; impacts how you get back health and stamina

+mind power - reasoning - you capabilities with logic, memory, visualization, and imagination; impacts your ability to understand and use complex skills and abilities, and to figure out solutions mind control - awareness - noticing and reacting to things externally and internally, directing your attention; impacts how well you notice things, your ability to avoid distractions, your application of the theoretical to the real, etc. mind resistance - stability - your resistance to mental effects, magical and mundane; your ability to avoid deception and tricks, deal with challenges and stress, etc. mind recovery - will - how quickly and effectively you bounce back from mental and sensory impairment; impacts how much sleep you need, how quickly you recover from mental shocks and sensory overload

+spirit power - aura - how strong your spirit is; impacts the magnitude of your mojo effects, and your passive spiritual influence on others spirit control - refinement - the degree of control you have over your spirit; impacts your fine control of mojo effects, your efficiency, and your active spiritual influence on others spirit resistance - depth - the size and quality of your spirit; impacts your pool of spiritual power, and your resistance to spiritual influence spirit recovery - flow - how well your spirit withstands and recovers from change; impacts how quickly you regain energy (MP), and how quickly you deal with lingering spiritual damage or other effects

 ## game play